fastapi/sqlmodel/docs/tutorial/fastapi/multiple-models.md

 The alternative is `Hero.parse_obj()` that reads data from a dictionary.

-But as in this case we have a `HeroCreate` instance in the `hero` variable, this is an object with attributes, so we use `.from_orm()` to read those attributes.
+But as in this case, we have a `HeroCreate` instance in the `hero` variable.
+This is an object with attributes, so we use `.from_orm()` to read those attributes.

-With this we create a new `Hero` instance (the one for the database) and put it in the variable `db_hero` from the data in the `hero` variable that is the `HeroCreate` instance we received from the request.
+With this, we create a new `Hero` instance (the one for the database) and put it in the variable `db_hero` from the data in the `hero` variable that is the `HeroCreate` instance we received from the request.

 ```Python hl_lines="3"
 # Code above omitted 👆